HR professionals reviewing employee benefits benchmarking data and comparison charts at a conference table

 Benchmarking is powerful, but only if done right.
 Watch out for these pitfalls:

-How a Benefits Advisor Turns Benchmarking Into Savings
+How a Benefits Advisor Can Turn Data Into Savings

 You can pull benchmarking data yourself.
 But turning it into real savings requires someone who understands the Washington State insurance market, knows the carriers, and can negotiate on your behalf.